midilab/uClock/README.md

 ## Interface
 The uClock library API operates through an attached callback function mechanism:

-1. **setOnPPQN(onPPQNCallback) > onPPQNCallback(uint32_t tick)** Calls are made on each new pulse based on the selected PPQN resolution (if no PPQN is set, the default is 96 PPQN).
+1. **setOnOutputPPQN(onPPQNCallback) > onOutputPPQNCallback(uint32_t tick)** Calls are made on each new output pulse based on the selected PPQN resolution (if no PPQN is set, the default is 96 PPQN).
+2. **setOnInputPPQN(onPPQNCallback) > onInputPPQNCallback(uint32_t tick)** Set the expected input PPQN (Pulses Per Quarter Note) resolution for external clock sync.
-2. **setOnStep(onStepCallback) > onStepCallback(uint32_t step)** A good way to code an old-style step sequencer based on a 16th-note schema (not dependent on PPQN resolution).
+3. **setOnStep(onStepCallback) > onStepCallback(uint32_t step)** A good way to code an old-style step sequencer based on a 16th-note schema, which is not dependent on PPQN (Pulses Per Quarter Note) output config.
-3. **setOnSync24(onSync24Callback) > onSync24Callback(uint32_t tick)** A good way to code a clock machine or keep your devices synced with your system is to use setOnSyncXX(), where XX represents the PPQN you want to use.
-MIDI specs expect 24 PPQN, but if you're working with other devices that are not MIDI standard, you can choose a different PPQN value.
-Please check the supported PPQNs to choose from.
+4. **setOnSync24(onSync24Callback) > onSync24Callback(uint32_t tick)** A good way to code a clock machine or keep your devices in sync with your system is to use setOnSyncXX(), where XX represents the PPQN (Pulses Per Quarter Note) value you want to use.
+MIDI specifications typically expect 24 PPQN, but if you're working with other devices that are not MIDI standard, you can choose a different PPQN value.
+Please refer to the supported PPQNs to select from.
+You can use one or more setOnSyncXX callbacks for different sync output signatures.
-4. **setOnClockStart(onClockStartCallback) > onClockStartCallback()** On the uClock Start event.
+5. **setOnClockStart(onClockStartCallback) > onClockStartCallback()** On the uClock Start event.
-5. **setOnClockStop(onClockStopCallback) > onClockStopCallback()** On the uClock Stop event.
+6. **setOnClockStop(onClockStopCallback) > onClockStopCallback()** On the uClock Stop event.

 ### Clock input/output resolutions